appsunited/objective-c-nerd-ranch/README.md

 ### Structure

 The first number of directory titles is just for sorting, the second number stands for the chapter.
-For example 13-6.4-MathSin is found in chapter 6.4 with file name MathSin.
+For example: `13-6.4-MathSin` is found in chapter 6.4 with file name MathSin.

 ### Clone Repo